-Tip 1: add a lemon juice on your vegetables to allow better absorption of non-heme iron found in plant foods (Vitamin C help iron absorption).
+Tip 1: add a lemon juice on your vegetables to allow better absorption of non-heme iron found in plant foods (Vitamin C helps iron absorption).

 Tip 2: drink your coffee or tea away from your meal; their tannins could inhibit the absorption of iron.

 Tip 3: soaking and sprouting grains and legumes before cooking them may improve iron (and zinc) bioavailability.